-Cucumbers are a great choice because they are a candida diet safe fruit (veggie) that, while it isn’t sweet, can mimic other sweet fruits in taste and texture.
+Cucumbers are a great choice as a base for this sorbet because they are a low-carb, candida diet-safe fruit (veggie).
+While they aren’t sweet, they can mimic other sweet fruits in taste and texture.

 In fact, here in Spain, when someone tries a melon that isn’t particularly sweet, they say it tastes like a cucumber!